By Margaret St. Clair

-Reprinted with minor revisions in Change the Sky and Other Stories by Margaret St. Clair, Ace Books, Inc. New York, serial no. 10258 (pre-ISBN), 1974 [right]
+Reprinted in Change the Sky and Other Stories by Margaret St.

-I hope this doesn’t spoil your enjoyment of the story, but I wouldn’t want you to blindly accept “facts” which have been disproven by science.
+I hope this doesn't spoil your enjoyment of the story, but I wouldn't want you to blindly accept "facts" which have been outdated by science. - Leem

 Brian was riding hard when he reached the sanctuary at twilight.
 He had foundered two mounts under him since yesterday, and for all his haste the Hrothy, howling like a pack of dervishes, were close behind him.
 He rose in the stirrups and looked back anxiously.